Materials for Faculty and Staff

 - If you will be addressing discrimination, harassment, or violence in the content of your curriculum, staff are available to consult with you regarding information and/or resources on campus.

-Contact Adrienne Allison, Title IX Associate Coordinator, if you are interested in these services on any EOC topics.
+Contact Adrienne Allison, Director of Title IX Compliance, if you are interested in these services on any EOC topics.

 Include a statement in syllabi: